Mars is a touring artwork by UK artist Luke Jerram.

 Over its lifetime, Mars will be presented in a number of different ways both indoors and outdoors, so altering the experience and interpretation of the artwork.
 The installation is a fusion of Mars imagery, light and surround sound composition created by BAFTA and Ivor Novello award winning composer Dan Jones.

 Mars also acts as a venue, with local hosts creating their own programme of events to take place beneath the artwork.
-Venues may choose to host music and orchestral performances, film nights, space lectures by astronomers, discussions with scientists.
-You might have some other interesting ideas?
+Venues may choose to host a range of events including music and orchestral performances, film nights, space lectures by astronomers, discussions with scientists.

 Background